ccarabine/payrollapp/docs/testing.md

 ___
 Test 1

-- **Action** - *From the main menu, type “2”, then “1”, user prompted to Enter Payroll Week : type “25” , then type Employee number “100017”*, then Enter number of hours worked “25”
+- **Action** - *From the main menu, type “2”, then “1”, user prompted to Enter Payroll Week : type “25” , then type Employee number “100017”, then Enter number of hours worked “25”*

-Note: Importing employee number to check that there is a record in google sheets to retrieve the employees rate of pay and pension %
+Note: Importing employee number to check that there is a record in google sheets to retrieve the employees rate of pay and pension %<br>
 Exporting all the calculated values to google sheet

 - **Expected Result** -
-Messaged displayed if the employee record is found against the employee number<br>
+Message displayed if the employee record is found against the employee number<br>
-Employment record located<br>
+"Employment record located"<br>
 Letting us know that the record has been exported

-    After the hours have been entered expecting the following message "employeepayroll worksheet updated successfully" to let use know the information has been imported to google sheets
+    After the hours have been entered, the following message displayed <br>

+    "employeepayroll worksheet updated successfully" <br>to let use know the information has been imported to google sheets

-    Would you like to process another employees hours? type y or n :
+    "Would you like to process another employees hours? type y or n :"

 - **Actual Result** - *Works as intended*
 <details>